Principles

 Traditional organizations run on tasks.
 Someone decides what needs to happen, writes a ticket, assigns it, and checks if it got done.
 The system optimizes for throughput of instructions.

-This isn't a subtle distinction.
+This is not a subtle distinction.
 Task-driven systems require a human to decompose every objective into instructions.
 Goal-driven systems require a human to define what matters.
-One scales linearly with headcount.
-The other scales with compute.

 02